-I wanted to start the month from doodling tons of sushis and I think I did quite well, if I say so myself.
+I wanted to start the month by doodling tons of sushis, and I think I did quite well, if I say so myself.

 I didn’t want it to be too much, so it’s just a few doodles in the middle of the page.

 Oh and you see now that I have a special little washi flag attached to the page – this is the way I find the beginning of every month since my journal doesn’t actually have an in-built bookmark.

 Just like in March, I managed to actually include all the pages I needed in this one spread.